mohitpai/journey-optimizer.en/help/using/messages/get-started-content.md

    ![](assets/add-a-message.png)

-1. Select the message and enter a label and a description.
+1. Enter a label and a description.

 1. Select the message **[!UICONTROL Category]**: choose **Marketing** for commercial messages, or **Transactional** for non-commercial messages such as order confirmation, password reset notifications, or delivery information.